QuartzLibrary/glowpub/README.md

 To re-use already cached items, add `-- --use-cache` to the end of the command.

-To change the output in a way that may be more comfortable for text-to-speech, add `-- --for-tts` to the end of the command.
+To change the output in a way that may be more comfortable for text-to-speech, add `-- --text-to-speech` to the end of the command.